 Review the settings on the remote run command window, then click Execute when ready.
 Note that the computer you are running the command against is shown in the bottom left corner of the remote command window.

-Once the command finishes and the device is scanned, the application is removed from the applications list.
+Once the command finishes and the device is scanned, the application disappears from the applications list.
 With just a few clicks, we silently uninstalled an application from a managed device.
 However, while uninstalling applications with Inventory is quick and easy, it's not the most efficient option if you need to remove an application from many devices.
 For that, we'll want to look at a tool better suited for the job, like PDQ Deploy.
 Or, if you're managing remote devices, PDQ Connect.

 Install (and uninstall) silently